thespielplatz/godot-addon-firebase/README.md

-# Firebase Plugin for Godot 3
+# Firebase Plugin for Godot 3 / NOT STABLE AND SOMEWHERE
 Godot 3.x Plugin for Firebase

 I will implement the features of Google Firebase on the way, as I need them or they are requested by the community